 Biography

 Alexis Schmidt is a PhD candidate of English at the University of Illinois Urbana-Champaign.
 She studies turn-of-the-century US literature, primarily written by or about women, and her research interests are work, energy, and exhaustion.
 Her dissertation is tentatively titled "American Exhaustion: Energy, Bodies, and Literature in the Progressive Era."
-Her scholarship has appeared in I Write, 6th ed. and the Edith Wharton Review (forthcoming).
+Her scholarship has appeared in the Edith Wharton Review.
 She has presented conference papers at SSAWW (2021) and C19 (2022, 2024).

 Research Interests